Đorđe Stratimirović

-Đorđe Stratimirović (Novi Sad, 7 February 1822 - Vienna, 15 December 1908) was the commander of the Serbian army in the Serb uprising of 1848-49 and later a major general in the Austrian Armed Forces of the 19th century.
+Đorđe Stratimirović (7 February 1822 — 15 December 1908) was the commander of the Serbian army in the Serb uprising of 1848-49 and later a major general in the Austrian Armed Forces of the 19th century.

 Childhood and youth

 Đorđe Stratimirović was born in Novi Sad on 7 February 1822 to Mr. and Mrs. Vasilije Stratimirović, a well-to-do landowner from Kulpin of noble birth. Đorđe received his first homeschooled in his parents' house by the priest Rohonji of Kulpin (Slovakia).
 His other private tutor was the distinguished writer Milovan Vidaković.Đorđe finished his high school education at a Lutheran school in Novi Vrbas (1832-1836) and then spent a year in the cadet corps studying mathematicians in Titel.
 He received his higher military education at the Military Engineering Academy in Vienna, between 1837 and 1841.

 After two years spent in the army in Italy, Đorđe was demobilized.
 For personal reasons, he left the military service in 1843 and settled in Kulpin, with his parents.
 He married a young noblewoman Maja Zakin Bajšanski.
 In Kulpin, as a landowner, he dealt with economics and studied legal sciences at a Military Academy there.